 I’m a big fan of Sherlock Holmes, and Peter is not the first person to explore the wisdom that can be drawn.
 Maria Konnikova’s book, Mastermind: How To Think Like Sherlock Holmes, takes a deep look at Sherlock Holmes’s methodology to develop the habits of mind that will allow us to mindfully engage the world.

 Peter’s book is shorter than Maria’s and encourages you to draw your own conclusions.
 He’s distilled Arthur Conan Doyle’s famous detective Sherlock Holmes into principles and quotes.

 This book will appeal to both Sherlock fans as well as those who want to think better.
 It contains useful and timeless methods and questions applicable to a variety of important issues in life and business.
 We could all benefit from A few lessons from Sherlock Holmes.

 Let’s look at some of the lessons Bevelin brings to our attention.

-Many ideas over a wide range of disciplines helps us gain perspective.
+Many ideas over a wide range of disciplines help us gain perspective (queue mental models).

 Breadth of view, my dear Mr. Mac, is one of the essentials of our profession.
 The interplay of ideas and the oblique uses of knowledge are often of extraordinary interest.(Holmes; The Valley of Fear)